 There’s also software that helps with communication, bookkeeping and other common problem areas.
 If you have employees, you owe it to them (and yourself) to use software to streamline and simplify each area of your business.

 You can always opt for a non-industry project management solution like Monday or Asana, but they’re not designed with print shops in mind.
-I use Printavo in my shop – it’s specifically made with the garment decoration industry in mind.
+Printavo is.
+And thousands of print shops from more than 40 countries use it already.

 With Printavo, you can manage many of the things unique to this industry: shop workflow, pre-production tasks, order intake, attractive quote & invoice generation and the biggest single time sink of all…art approval.

 Outside of Printavo, there’s software to make your life even easier.